cmkeys/DOD-research-and-development-FY-21-cmkeys/README.md

 4) Funding for the Marshall Islands is underreported in the NSF FY18 dataset.
 US Army R&D funds for Kwajalein Atoll would add ~$400 million to the Marshall Islands total, not depicted in the QGIS projections.

 Despite these limitations, the data provide a useful overview of R&D spending patterns for the U.S. Department of Defense.
 This global research enterprise spans over 60 countries.

+#### For more information on method, see notes in the repository .py scripts.